onlypuppy7/LegacyShell/wiki/docs/dealingwithmodels.md

 ### Downloading Blender2Babylon-2.93x.zip

-Since this is a little more volatile, these next few links all go to the same file but are from different sources for redundancy's sake.
+Since this plugin's specific version is quite obscure (and long deprecated), these next few links all go to the same file but are from different sources for redundancy's sake.

 The plugin should work regardless of OS.